gvwilson/thirdbit/src/fiction/bear/index.md

 giddy.
 "He *is* your business partner."

 Another dozen lopsided steps brought the skinny smuggler to the little island.
 "Well hello!"
-Muddh said jauntily.
+Mukh said jauntily.
 His jacket was torn and muddied, and he had dark circles under his eyes.
 He held up a lock of Princess Ogmin's hair.
 "Glad to see it still works."

 "What do you want?"
 Rust growled.
 "We had a deal."

-"Oh yes, yes, a deal," Muddh nodded vigorously.
+"Oh yes, yes, a deal," Mukh nodded vigorously.
 He looked around.
 "You also had a raft, didn't you?
 Whatever happened to it?"

 "What happened to the dam?"
 Prince Thokmay broke in.
 "We saw the wave…"

-"Oh, the dam, the dam," Muddh said with a wave of his hand.
+"Oh, the dam, the dam," Mukh said with a wave of his hand.
 "The dam is still there, I dare say.
 The river would be a *lot* more lively right now if Inambu had managed to bring it down.
 It's a shame—we worked a long time for this."

 "Inambu?" the prince said blankly.
 "Sergeant Inambu?"

-"Oh, yes, *Sergeant* Inambu," Muddh agreed.
+"Oh, yes, *Sergeant* Inambu," Mukh agreed.
 He sighed.
 "I don't suppose she could have survived.
 She got that from our mother, you know.
 She never learned how to give up either."

 "Enough!"
 Rust snarled.
 "What do you want?"

-Muddh blinked.
+Mukh blinked.
 "Why, the princess, of course," he said.
 He shrugged off his shoulder pack and pulled out a loop of cord.
 "I imagine half of Loghan is going to be looking for me shortly.
 I'll need a hostage to see myself safely away to Chaghan."
 He paused.
 "Or maybe Barra